 Full coverage car insurance may be twice as expensive as liability only, but the security it provides makes it worth it.
 It protects your vehicle from almost any accident, and it reimburses your medical expenses as well as that of your passengers.

 The only situation in which full coverage may not be worth it is if your car is cheap enough that it can be easily repaired or replaced.
 Nevertheless, we would still keep the medical portion of full coverage auto insurance.

 Finally, at the risk of sounding like we’re stuck on repeat, we cannot stress the importance of exploring the market enough.
 In the end, you’re purchasing the most expensive coverage option available.
-It’s natural that there will be considerable variance in price.
+Naturally, there will be considerable variance in price.

-1. What is included in full coverage insurance?
+What is full coverage insurance on a car?